willduff/mixedreality-enthusiast-guide/docs/headset-display-problems.md

 ## My headset causes my PC to hang or show a black screen while starting up.

 On some PCs, leaving your headset plugged in before turning on or while rebooting your PC may interfere with its startup process.
-Your PC could select the headset displays as the "primary monitor" to show PC startup progress or it could be prevented from starting up properly and may "hang" and/or produce a beeping error code.
-The behavior depends largely on the PC make and model, and/or the make and model of the graphics card.
+Your PC could select the headset displays as the "primary monitor" to show PC startup progress, not start up properly, or "hang" and/or produce a beeping error code.
+The behavior depends on the PC make and model and/or the make and model of the graphics card.
 To fix this:
 * Connect your headset to a different port on your graphics card (you may need to use an adapter to use the other ports).
 * Make sure your PC's BIOS / UEFI firmware is up-to-date (but only update your PC's BIOS / UEFI firmware if you're comfortable doing so).

-## My PC or headset displays flicker, flash or remain black when using a Surface PC.
+## My PC or headset displays flicker, flash, or remain black when using a Surface PC.

 * Make sure you're using an HDMI adapter that supports HDMI 2.0.
 Many older HDMI adapters only support 1080p resolution, which is insufficient for Mixed Reality headsets.
 * Make sure your graphics driver is up-to-date.
-In addition to checking Windows Update, you may wish to check the PC manufacturer's website for an updated graphics driver.
+Check Windows Update and the PC manufacturer's website for an updated graphics driver.
 * Some Surface devices are incompatible with Windows Mixed Reality.
 Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface).

 ## My headset display doesn't work after I shut down and do a fast startup.